/user/kayd @ devops :~$ cat youtube-system-sqs-architecture.md

 Each queue can have specialized Lambda functions optimized for that content type.

-James Hamilton, VP and Distinguished Engineer at Amazon, notes that “specialized processing paths allow you to optimize resource allocation based on content characteristics.”
-We’ve found this especially valuable for platforms with diverse content types.
+Specialized processing paths let you optimize resource allocation based on content characteristics, which is especially valuable for platforms with diverse content types.

 1. Start with Standard Queues